Residence Life at UAF

 Start your adventure today.
 Living on campus will enrich your educational experience and give you opportunities to make lifelong connections.
 Here are step-by-step instructions for incoming students to apply for student housing online.

 Employee, family and graduate housing

-In addition to providing housing for students, we also provide campus housing for faculty and staff.
+In addition to providing housing for students, we also provide campus housing for faculty and staff taking a minimum of 6 credits.
 Housing options include efficiency apartments, 1-2-3 bedroom apartments, 1-2-3 bedroom triplexes, and 2-3 bedroom duplexes.